akinade/third-party-move-and-improve/Lab100/LabGuide100.md

 ## Part 1.
 Capturing a Snapshot of Third Party OS Commerce Application

 ### Step 1: Download VirtualBox and Import Ubuntu Instance
 If you do not have it on your local machine, make sure to download [VirtualBox](https://www.virtualbox.org/wiki/Downloads).
 VirtualBox is a free, open-source software that allows users to run multiple operating systems on a single machine and switch between OS Instances.
-Additionally, download the osCommerceDemo.ova file that will be provided to you by your lab facilitator. **NOTE: You will need to be granted access to an OraDocs repository to download this file.
-Please speak with your lab facilitator to coordinate this.**
+Additionally, download the [osCommerceDemo.ova file](https://objectstorage.us-ashburn-1.oraclecloud.com/p/8TW2UCWbLhdiqxSsarx47PImymazugfuZ48kDnevYq8/n/orasenatdecanational01/b/OsCommerce_ova_file/o/osCommerceDemo.ova).
+Please reach out to your lab facilitator should you have any issues downloading the .ova file.

 ![](./images/1.png "")